I’m a science writer and a physicist. I care deeply not only about the physics, but about how it’s understood by those outside of the field.

 I have a B.S. degree in physics from the University of Illinois, with minors in French and math.
 I also studied abroad in France for five weeks.

-I attend graduate school at the University of Washington in the beautiful city of Seattle.
-On the way to my PhD, I obtained an M.S. degree in physics and pursued a PhD for several years, but eventually decided to leave to devote my time to science writing.
+I attended graduate school at the University of Washington in the beautiful city of Seattle.
+I obtained an M.S. degree in physics and pursued a PhD for several years, but eventually decided to leave to devote my time to science writing.

-My research involves simulating molecules that wiggle in very weird ways; this makes it difficult to see them using our usual methods.
-The molecule I focus on is CH5+.
+My PhD research involved simulating molecules that wiggle in very weird ways; this makes it difficult to see them using our usual methods.
+The molecule I focused on was CH5+.

-When I’m not writing–or leading student organizations or planning conferences or sitting on various committees–I like to ride horses and go backpacking with my husband, a fellow physicist.
+When I’m not writing, I like to ride horses and go backpacking with my husband, a fellow physicist.
 We are also both avid Trekkies (see below).